gibbona1/neal/README.md

 TODOs:
 - [ ] Instruction pdf to have open in adjacent tab
-  - [ ] Make sure instructions say hot wo zoom in/out
+  - [ ] Make sure instructions say how to zoom in/out
 - [ ] Get ~1 hour of files in 4/5 folders
 - [ ] Default logged in users to their folder, if guest or cant find folder, use tmp folder
 - [x] Only I can use download labels button (admin)